-This document is a basic users guide to the MAplot facilities of the affyPLM package.
+This document is a basic users guide to the Maplot facilities of the affyPLM package.
 Other vignettes for this package describe other functionalities.
-Note that the MAplot generic function supports dealing with the AffyBatch (actually supplied by the affy package), exprSet and PLMset objects.
+Note that the Maplot generic function supports dealing with the AffyBatch (actually supplied by the affy package), ExpressionSet and PLMset objects.